rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 * Explore, visualize, and prepare data for analysis and machine learning.
 * Use R for exploratory data analysis, data visualization, data organization (e.g., splitting data in train and test sets),
 * Use Attribute Importance and Principal Component Analysis
-* Use an OML4R in-database regression algorithm for building a machine learning model for estimating customer life-time value (LTV)
+* Use the OML4R in-database regression algorithm for building a machine learning model for estimating customer life-time value (LTV)
-* Use an OML4R in-database classification algorithm for building a machine learning model for predicting LTV\_BIN
+* Use the OML4R in-database classification algorithm for building a machine learning model for predicting LTV\_BIN
 * Assess model quality using RMSE (Root Mean Squared Error), and assess classification model quality using a confusion matrix

 ### Note: